-Outreach programs targeted at youth and learning experiences aboard DISCOVERY Yachts that serve as “floating classrooms.”
+- Education & Outreach Programs target youth and learning experiences aboard DISCOVERY Yachts that serve as “floating classrooms.”
 These programs will focus on marine wildlife, plastic pollution, and sustainability practices.
 Participants will include local schools and national organizations.

-Instrument deployments for ocean monitoring through deploying of SeaKeeper drifters.
-SeaKeepers works with institutions within the USA, including the National Oceanic and Atmospheric Administration (NOAA), World Meteorological Organization (WMO) and Argo, to make ongoing oceanographic measurements with SeaKeepers drifters and Argo floats.
+- Instrument Deployments are utilized for ocean monitoring through the deployment of SeaKeeper drifters, Argo Floats, BRUVs (baited remote underwater videos).
+SeaKeepers works with institutions within the USA, including the National Oceanic and Atmospheric Administration (NOAA), Global FinPrint of FIU, World Meteorological Organization (WMO), and Argo, to make ongoing oceanographic measurements.
 Data collected is used for oil spill and marine debris accumulation analyses, weather and hurricane prediction models, satellite quality control, and to better understand the marine environment.

-Scientist-led expeditions that will be conducted by leading researchers aboard DISCOVERY Yachts.
-SeaKeepers works with experts in the marine science and oceanography fields to promote and facilitate groundbreaking research, as well as providing yacht owners, guests and crew, the opportunity to utilize their vessel to serve as an at-sea research platform.
+- Scientist-Led Expeditions are conducted by leading researchers aboard DISCOVERY Yachts.
+SeaKeepers works with experts in the fields of marine science and oceanography to promote and facilitate groundbreaking research, as well as providing yacht owners, guests, and crew the opportunity to utilize their vessel to serve as an at-sea research platform.

 Expedition Aboard D/Y Asean Lady